MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

 Dynamics 365 Virtual Agent for Customer Service is built on Azure Bot Framework.
 Organizations with existing bots can leverage [Bot Framework’s dispatch tool](https://github.com/Microsoft/botbuilder-tools/tree/master/packages/Dispatch) ([see example](https://docs.microsoft.com/azure/bot-service/bot-builder-tutorial-dispatch?view=azure-bot-service-4.0&tabs=cs)) to integrate the two product offerings.
 We strive to enable developers with a streamlined bot building experience by seamlessly integrating into [Bot Framework’s Skill platform](https://docs.microsoft.com/azure/bot-service/bot-builder-skills-overview?view=azure-bot-service-4.0) in an upcoming release.

 ### Is Dynamics 365 Virtual Agent for Customer Service available in Government Environments currently?
-No, Virtual Agent is currently not yet available in the Government Community Cloud.
+No, Virtual Agent is not yet available in the Government Community Cloud.

 ## Bot creation and environments